 His vast experience of Britain's industrial relations landscape includes pay negotiations in the National Health Service, union recognition in aviation and job evaluation in higher education … in fact, he has done it all with eight different unions.

-But he is most passionately committed to fighting racial discrimination and supporting public service workers in upholding the highest standards of professional and public accountability.
-He has served on Britain’s Ministerial NHS Work Force Task Force, the Higher Education Equality Challenge Unit and the Social Work Reform Board.
-He is the special adviser to the Chair and chief executive of Public Concern at Work.
+He has also served on Britain’s Ministerial NHS Work Force Task Force, the Higher Education Equality Challenge Unit and the Social Work Reform Board, and is special adviser to the Chair and chief executive of Public Concern at Work.

-Roger is a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA), a member of the Industrial Law Society and a graduate of Keele University with a degree in Politics, History and Economics.
+A Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA), Roger is also a member of the Industrial Law Society and a graduate of Keele University with a degree in Politics, History and Economics.